DeathEaterSam/freeCodeCamp-Data-Analysis/README.md

 # freeCodeCamp-Data-Analysis
-freeCodeCamp projects to complete the Machine Learning with Python Certification
+freeCodeCamp projects to complete the Data Analysis with Python Certification